 Just about anyone who has flair for music production or is simply enthusiastic about music has heard the term DAW.
 It is an acronym for Digital Audio Workstation and is essential software designed for the purpose of recording, editing, and mixing digital audio.

-There are primarily two types of digital audio workstations:
+There are primarily two types of digital audio workstations, standalone and software DAWs.

 Standalone systems are designed to look like a sound mixing desk that is equipped with an LCD screen.
 While the standalone DAW is great and has its uses and indeed strengths, this article will be focusing just on software DAWs.